 The Second Courtyard of the Prague Castle is ringed by the state rooms and can also be called the New Palace.
 On your right are most of the drawing rooms and to your left the Prague Picture Gallery and the Spanish Hall.
 Look up to your right and on the roof you will see the Presidential Standard and maybe you’d like to enjoy a little story about it from 2015.

-That big Obelisk that you have passed is a tribute to all people killed during the First World War.
+That big Obelisk that you have passed is a tribute to all people killed during the First World War and was going to be the tomb of the unknown soldier.
 If you are now looking at the south side of ST Vitus Cathedral then directly behind you is the office of the Czech President.
-On your right on the corner is the entry to the Old Royal Palace.
+On your right on the corner is the entry to the Old Royal Palace including the Vladislav Hall.
 Walk to your right and pass between the Old Royal Palace and the ST Vitus Cathedral.

 Walk down the hill and after 50 metres a road opens up on the left.
 This will be for people who want to visit the Golden Lane (formerly Goldsmith Lane) which is famous for it’s quaint and tiny houses.
 Either way you’ll come out at the base of the road and pass through the Black Tower.